arvados/l7g/go/experimental/tile-library-architecture/README.md

 The `mergelibraries` program has the functionality to merge libraries written to disk the in the form of SGLFv2 files, and output either SGLF or SGLFv2 files from the merging.

 Within the `mergelibraries` folder, the command to run the program is `./mergelibraries`.
 Outside of this directory, the command will be the filepath to the `mergelibraries` program in the `mergelibraries` folder.
-All non-flag arguments given to the command should be directories of FastJ files to add to the library.
+All non-flag arguments given to the command should be after all flags, and should be directories of SGLFv2 files to add to the library.

 The following flags apply:
 - `-version`: specifies the version of the SGLF to be outputted.
 A value 0 outputs regular SGLF files, and 1 outputs SGLFv2 files.
 Behavior is not defined when the `-version` flag is given any other number.
 Default behavior is 0 (regular SGLF files).
 - `-dir`: specifies the directory to write the output files to.
 If the directory does not exist, it will be created.
 Default behavior is to write the output files to the current directory.

 A successful run will create files silently.
 Any errors that are encountered will exit the program and be printed out.

+## LiftoverGenome Program Usage

+---

+The `liftovergenome` program has the functionality to liftover a genome from a source library to a destination library and write out a text file or numpy files to disk.

+Within the `liftovergenome` folder, the command to run the program is `./liftovergenome`.
+Outside of this directory, the command will be the filepath to the `liftovergenome` program in the `liftovergenome` folder.

+The following flags apply:
+- `-genome`: specifies the location of the **text file** of the genome.
+- `-source`: specifies the directory of the SGLFv2 files for the source library.
+Uses the current directory by default.
+- `-destination`: specifies the directory of the SGLFv2 files for the destination library.
+Uses the current directory by default.
+- `-path`: specifies the location where the file should be outputted.
+If `npy` is true, this must be a directory.
+Writes a textfile called newgenome.txt in the current directory by default.
+- `-npy`: specifies what type of files to output.
+True outputs a numpy array for each path--false will output one text file for the genome.
+Default is false.

+A successful run will print out the path that was written to as an absolute path, if other programs need to access the created files.

+## GenomesToNumpy Program Usage

+---

+The `genomestonumpy` program will take a series of genomes, a source library, a directory, and a path number, and map those genomes to the library, and write the numpy array for that path for all genomes (if the path number is given), or writes out all numpy arrays for all paths, if no specified path number is given.

+Within the `genomestonumpy` folder, the command to run the program is `./genomestonumpy`.
+Outside of this directory, the command will be the filepath to the `genomestonumpy` program in the `genomestonumpy` folder.
+All non-flag arguments given to the command should be after all flags, and should be directories of FastJ files for each genome that should be included.

+The following flags apply:
+- `-dir`: specifies the directory to output files to.
+Uses the current directory by default.
+- `-source`: specifies the directory of the SGLFv2 files for the source library.
+Uses the current directory by default.
+- `-path`: specifies the path number of the numpy array that should be outputted.
+Outputs all numpy arrays instead by default.

+A successful run will print out the path that was written to as an absolute path, if other programs need to access the created files.

 ## Go package descriptions